|PE.912.C.2.7:|| Evaluate the effectiveness of specific warm-up and cool-down activities. |

 |PE.912.M.1.5:|| Apply strategies for self improvement based on individual strengths and needs. |

-Some examples of dances are hip-hop, social, step and line.
+Some examples of training principles are overload, specificity and progression.

 |PE.912.M.1.30:|| Combine and apply movement patterns from simple to complex. |